haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_page.md

 Let's see an example with the following use case:

-- A Magento_NewModule changes the {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} creation behaviour of a Magento_Catalog module.
+- A Magento_NewModule changes the {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} creation behaviour of a Magento_Catalog模块.
 - `editForm` block from page `\Magento\Catalog\Test\Page\Adminhtml\CatalogCategoryEdit` must be changed according to new functionality.

 Let us see page `\Magento\Catalog\Test\Page\Adminhtml\CatalogCategoryEdit`: